 - To find out what average USCIS processing times are, or check the status of a pending application for which you have a receipt number, use the USCIS Case Status Service Online.

-- If your application has been pending for more than 90 days, we may also be able to assist you, but it may require that you make a trip to Chicago.
+- If your application has been pending for more than 90 days, please contact the International Office.

 Can I make changes to my OPT application after the request has been made in SEVIS and/or after the application has been sent to the Service Center?